Top 10 Ross Interview Questions (With Sample Answers That Actually Work)

 Ross operates under the “Dress for Less” motto, offering brand-name clothes, shoes, and home goods at 20-60% off department store prices.
 They keep costs low by avoiding fancy displays and constantly rotating inventory, which creates that treasure-hunt feel customers love.

 This business model affects what they’re looking for in candidates.
-You need to be comfortable with a fast-paced, ever-changing environment, maintaining organization despite frequent shipments, strong loss prevention awareness, and flexibility in your schedule.
+You need to be comfortable with a fast-paced, constantly shifting environment, maintaining organization despite frequent shipments, strong loss prevention awareness, and flexibility in your schedule.

 Ross values simplicity, integrity, and an entrepreneurial spirit.
 According to their official careers page, they promote from within and have hired over 15,000 veterans and military spouses in recent years.
 Show these qualities in your answers and you’ll be miles ahead of other candidates.